lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 >
 > ---
 >
+> - Don't use `auto_purge`, regular auto purge does not repack the database files, they slowly grow because of fragmentation (new data will not fill perfectly the temporarily unused space of deleted/purged data).
+Instead call `recorder.purge` service with automation with `repack: true` service data.
 > - Exclude all `call_service` entries from the database!
 These fill up the database really fast with all the parameters to the service calls, MQTT messages, etc.
 >
 > - See History or use eg. HeidiSQL, DBeaver, BeeKeeper-Studio to access the database and analyze it's content.
 Search for the entries you don't need, but fill up the database!